Home

 GET THE SCRIPT

-ASM is the movie about the female faith healer that was heralded at European film festival exhibition of the rough cut.
-Our film is just-finished and hitting festivals currently and stars Mimi Michaels, Rance Howard, Kiera Chaplin, Richard Rossi, Carl Ballantine, Teres Byrne, Charles Hoyes, Chad Nadolski, Michael Minor and a stellar cast.
+Sister Aimee: The Aimee Semple McPherson Story is a movie about the female faith healer who vanished mysteriously in 1927 near Venice Beach.
+Our movie was heralded at European film festival exhibitions of the rough cut.
+Our film is now finished and was voted the greatest guerrilla film of all time on Top 100 list, set attendance records at the Quentin Tarentino-owned New Beverly Cinema, was nominated for best feature dramatic film in Milan, and stars Mimi Michaels, Rance Howard, Kiera Chaplin, Richard Rossi, Carl Ballantine, Teres Byrne, Charles Hoyes, Chad Nadolski, Michael Minor and a stellar cast.

 Rance Howard delivers a strong performance as Aimee's father, Mimi Michaels is riveting in her Oscar-worthy portrayal of Aimee, and the whole film is well-acted with a cast who are masters of their craft.
 We pray the film inspires you in your calling and is a reminder of God's unconditional love and grace.